Cosmoledo/sql-dynamic-where/README.md

 dynamicWhere.clear();

 // Add where clauses
+dynamicWhere
-dynamicWhere.addFirst('name', sdw.Comparison.Equals, 'Jacob');
+  .and("name", sdw.Comparison.Equals, "Jacob")
-dynamicWhere.add(sdw.Logic.And, 'age', sdw.Comparison.LessThan, 50);
-dynamicWhere.add(sdw.Logic.Or, 'eyes', sdw.Comparison.DoesNotEqual, 'blue');
+  .and("age", sdw.Comparison.LessThan, 50)
+  .or("eyes", sdw.Comparison.DoesNotEqual, "blue");

-// Returns ['Jacob', 50, 'blue']
+// Returns ["Jacob", 50, "blue"]
 dynamicWhere.getValues()

 // Returns: WHERE name = (?)
 AND (age < (?)
 OR eyes != (?))